Scotland men's national lacrosse team: European Lacrosse Championships

-Scotland has been represented in every European Championship, dating back to the very first one in 1995 in Prague-Pilsen, Czech Republic.
-In the latest games in 2012, Scotland finished 6th out of 17 participating countries.
+Scotland has been represented in every European Championship, dating back to the very first one in 1995 in Prague–Plzeň, Czech Republic.
+In the last played games in 2016, Scotland finished 8th out of 24 participating countries.

 National Box Lacrosse team

 The Scotland national indoor lacrosse team was reformed in 2018 through the generation of a domestic box lacrosse league and is currently managed by Brendan Cook (general manager), Brian Witmer (head coach) and Navi Mahal (assistant coach).
 The team will be participating in the World Indoor Lacrosse Championships 2019.

 Under-19 team

 Scotland made their first appearance in the Men's Under-19 World Lacrosse Championships during the 2008 tournament.
 The team placed eighth overall out of twelve competing nations.